-R2 Companies is a Chicago-based private equity real estate firm with offices in Chicago, Milwaukee and Minneapolis.
-The firm currently manages 5.2 million sf across a number of asset types and locations.
+R2 Companies is a Chicago-based private equity real estate firm with offices in Chicago, Milwaukee, and Minneapolis.
+The firm currently manages 5.2 million square feet across a number of asset types and locations.
 Northview Business Center is the firm’s only Austin property.

 10. Parmer 3.3 & 7.3

 Transwestern Real Estate Services purchased Parmer 3.3 and 7.3 from PRP Real Estate Investment Management in July 2021, according to CoStar.
 The properties, built in 2019, were 100% leased to 3M at the time of sale.

 Parmer 3.3 houses 3M’s offices at the site, while Parmer 7.3 houses 3M’s lab space.
 The properties sold for a combined $184.1 million according to the seller’s press release.

 Size: 353,938 SF

 Address: 300 Colorado St.

 Cousins Properties acquired the remaining 50% interest in 300 Colorado from Riverside Resources and Ironwood Real Estate in December 2021.
 The property delivered in 2021 and is currently 88% leased.
 The purchase price was $162.5 million according to the buyer’s press release.